 Background

-The past four years have seen civil society organisations come together for the Global Forum for Asset Recovery and other international conferences and events, as well as part of case-specific advocacy groups.
+Recent years have seen civil society organisations come together for international conferences and events, as well as part of case-specific advocacy groups.
 It has also seen us lead a coordinated effort to develop Global CSO Principles.
 Despite this, there are still barriers to cooperation, particularly between civil society organisations, where there is still a big over-representation of civil society from financial centres in events and in coordination groups.

 What we’re doing

 Our work in this area includes convening civil society across borders on asset recovery, supporting civil society actors to build their networks through meetings and events and through expanding our databases of engaged actors and individuals.
-It also includes raising issues at international events, supporting civil society from the Global South in these fora and empowering their voices at the global level.
+It also includes raising issues at international events, supporting civil society from the Global South in these fora and empowering their voices at the global and regional levels.

 Global Forum for Asset Recovery